The Library will be collecting food for fines from Nov 1 through the end of the year, with all donated food going to the Grafton Food Bank.

 … I can access ArtistWorks for FREE and learn piano, guitar, banjo and more, online through the Library, investing that $111* in our future!

-*It is likely the grant will reimburse around $6.6 million of the $14.6 million in eligible costs!
-The remaining $10 million will be fundraised, donated by Friends, Trustees, and the Capital Campaign, with the balance funded by taxpayers.
+*The remaining $10 million will be fundraised, donated by Friends, Trustees, and the Capital Campaign, with the balance funded by taxpayers.